Controlling the controllable

 LinkedIn Lags: Why Cybersecurity Pros Crave Credibility Over Quantity

 Comparatively, social networks like LinkedIn score lower than specialist publications and networks.
-While LinkedIn provides a huge volume of content, the data implies IT professionals prefer more niche and targeted thought leadership to filter meaningful cybersecurity insights from the noise.
+While LinkedIn provides a huge volume of content, the data shows cyber professionals prefer more niche and targeted thought leadership to filter meaningful insights from the noise.

 LinkedIn's lower score compared to specialist sources can also be attributed to concerns around trust and credibility.
 In the cybersecurity field, where the stakes are high, professionals prioritise information from highly credible, specialised sources known for their authority and accuracy.

-Overall there is a clear preference amongst IT decision-makers for specialty cybersecurity coverage over generalist sites and content distribution platforms.
+Overall, there is a clear preference for specialty cybersecurity coverage over generalist sites and content distribution platforms.

 Trends today

-What IT decision-makers see as the hottest topics for the coming year
+What decision-makers see as the hottest topics for the coming year

 AI: Riding the Wave Without Wiping Out

 [*The IF here is key.
-If you don't have an authentic need to discuss a topic, don't do it for the sake of tagging in to the hype.
-It'll have a negative impact on your brand if you are just seen as bandwaggoning.]
+If you don't have an authentic need to discuss a topic, don't do it.
+It'll hurt your brand if you are just seen as bandwagoning.]

 Don't get caught out by buzzword bingo